Staff & Board

 Board of Directors

 - Sylvie Dasné

-Eva Fisher is Public Energy’s Administrator.
-She also works as the Program Coordinator with the Electric City Culture Council, and as a food columnist for kawarthaNOW.com.
+Eva Fisher is Public Energy’s Managing Director.
 She comes to us with a love of performance first fostered in the role of “Jamie at 6” in the 4th Line Theatre’s 1993 production of The Moodie Traill.
 Nowadays she is more comfortable in front of a spreadsheet than an audience.
-Eva has honed her management and event production skills through her role as General Manager of Kawartha Country Wines and the Kawartha Store.
-She holds a BScH in Geography with a minor in English from Queen’s University.
+Eva has honed her management and event production skills through her previous role as Program Coordinator with the Electric City Culture Council.
+She holds a BScH in Earth Systems Science with a minor in English from Queen’s University.

 Shannon McKenzie LeBlanc, Administrative Support

 Shannon McKenzie LeBlanc is the interim Administrator and Marketing Director for Public Energy.